 - Don’t get too many or too much of an item.
 Things change, or you’ll find that the baby actually doesn’t take to the formula or diapers you bought in bulk.

 - Keep the tags on and the products in their packaging for now.
-You might find that your baby is too small (or too big) for the clothes you got.
-Until you know your baby’s size, it’s hard to tell which clothes you’ll ultimately use most.
+For instance, you might find that your baby is too small (or too big) for the clothes you got.
+Until you know his size, it’s hard to tell which clothes you’ll ultimately use most.
 By keeping the tags on most of your items, you can still return them for a better fit.

 - Watch the weather.
 Even though my baby was born in the fall, the weather was brutally hot.
 So much so that many of the warm and long-sleeve clothes weren’t helpful.
 If you’re unsure, stick to layering: a onesie underneath a zipped pajama underneath a sleep sack.